 That being said, before you take a drill to your guitar, experiment with moving your strap to various locations on the body of the guitar to ensure the move will have the effect you’re hoping for.
 A good strong gaffer tape will help in this situation.

 Finally, if you do want to move the button to the horn but your guitar has a steel heel plate, you might want to consider just swapping out one of the screws from the plate for the screw that goes through the button.
 Just make sure it’s not too long or you’ll come out the other end.

 There are two other ways people deal with this issue, and both come down to using your belt.
-The more simple one is to loop your guitar strap through your belt on the bridge end, the slighly more involved version has you putting a carbiner on the strap and attaching that to your belt (or to the loop in your jeans).
+The simpler way is to loop your guitar strap through your belt on the bridge end.
+The slightly more involved version has you putting a carbiner on the strap and attaching that to your belt (or to the loop in your jeans).

 In both instances, you’re looking for your belt to keep the guitar in place, though this is obviously hugely dependent on the height of your guitar.

 The funny thing about neck dive is everyone has their own way of dealing with it.
 Some people think weights are a no-brainer way to never have to think of it again, while others think that’s a bridge too far.
 Some swap out the tuners while other think it’s an expensive way to deal with a simpler problem.

 So how about you – What do you do to deal with neck dive?